-Railroad bidding war back on; Canadian Pac ups bid for KSU
+Railroad bidding war for Kansas City Southern is reignited

-NEW YORK (AP) — Canadian Pacific has upped its offer for Kansas City Southern to approximately $31 billion, potentially reigniting a bidding war with rival railroad Canadian National.
+Canadian Pacific has upped its offer for Kansas City Southern to approximately $31 billion, reigniting a bidding war with rival railroad Canadian National.

 Kansas City Southern is the smallest of the remaining major U.S. railroads, but it also controls critical cross-border routes with Mexico.